Thank you for visiting our website.

 Healing screw and biological signature

+The architecture of the prosthetic housing for implant-supported restorations has a direct influence on the bone remodelling.
 Using narrow profiles seems better for stabilising the underlying bone(6).
 The supraosseous region of the final prosthesis should ideally have the same prosthetic profile as the healing screw, to ensure no damaging tension can affect the tissues, to preserve thickness and respect the biologic width(7).

 POST EXTRACTION SOCKET IMPLANT